tcdi/plrust/doc/src/dependencies.md

 serde = ">1.1"
 ```

-The reason for this is that `cargo` is allowed to pick a slightly different version depending on how it was specified.
+`cargo` is allowed to pick a slightly different version depending on how it was specified -- with exact and bounded
-With exact or bounded values, `cargo` becomes limited to what the administrator has decided is allowed.
+values, `cargo` becomes limited to what administrators decide is allowed.

 Using the bare wildcard pattern (`*`) is allowed and has a special meaning as it relates to a user `LANGUAGE plrust`
 function.

 ### Using a Dependency

 As demonstrated above, a `LANGUAGE plrust` function can have a `[dependencies]` section.
-The function author is encouraged
+Function authors are encouraged
-to specify exact versions for each desired dependency, and PL/Rust will use that version if it is found to match one
+to specify exact versions for each desired dependency.
+PL/Rust will use that exact version if it is found to match one
-of the allow-list entries for that dependency.
+of the allow-list entries.

-If the user requests a full, dotted triplet version such as `1.2.3` that is found to match one of the allow-list version
+If the user requests a dotted triplet version such as `1.2.3` and it matches an allow-list entry PL/Rust will
-requirements, then PL/Rust will transparently rewrite it to be that exact version; it will become `=1.2.3`.
+transparently rewrite it to be that exact version; it will become `=1.2.3`.

-If the allow-list simply contains a wildcard version, for example:
+If the allow-list simply contains a wildcard version...

 ```toml
 rand = "*"
 ```

-And the user function requests a non-wildcard version such as `0.8.5`, then PL/Rust will use that specific version.
-If
+... and the user function requests a non-wildcard version such as `0.8.5`, PL/Rust will use that specific version.

-the reverse is the case where the allow-list contains one or more specific version requirements, such as:
+If the reverse, where the allow-list contains one or more specific version requirements, such as...

 ```toml
 rand = [ "0.8.5", "0.6" ]
 ```

-And the PL/Rust function requests a wildcard (ie, `rand = "*"`), then PL/Rust will choose the largest version requirement
+... and the PL/Rust function requests a wildcard (ie, `rand = "*"`), then PL/Rust will choose the largest version
-from the allow-list.
+requirement from the allow-list.
 In this case, that would be `0.8.5`.

 ### Working with Crate Features